musicslayer/self_publish_book/README.md

 - The back matter may contain things like the Appendix and Index.<br/>

 ### Physical Dimensions
 Image files like PNG and JPG measure width and height by pixels.
-This is in contrast to the physical dimensions involved in printing a real book, which is measured in inches, centimeters, etc. Any artwork involved in a physical book, such as the cover art or the barcode, will be found in PDF files sized to the correct physical dimensions.
+This is in contrast to the physical dimensions involved in printing a physical book, which is measured in inches, centimeters, etc. Any artwork involved in a physical book, such as the cover art or the barcode, will be found in PDF files sized to the correct physical dimensions.

 ### Trim Size
 A physical book's trim size is the width and height of the book.
 A common trim size is 6in by 9in.